Through extensive planning and development, the vital

 if target conservation and reuse goals are successfully met, allowing the NTMWD to extend current water supplies, these strategies alone will not be sufficient to support the expected rapid growth of the NTMWD service area.

 The NTMWD has commenced the permitting process for the proposed Lower Bois d’Arc Creek Reservoir (Reservoir), which will provide 123,000 acre-feet/year of future raw water supplies for treatment and distribution to Fannin County.
 The Reservoir will also supplement supply for other NTMWD Member Cities and Customers, and will provide an added benefit of recreational opportunities such as boating and fishing.
-Reservoir planning, permit applications, and environmental studies have been initiated, and construction of the proposed reservoir is tentatively scheduled for completion by 2017.
+Reservoir planning, permit applications, and environmental studies have been initiated.
+Construction of the proposed reservoir is anticipated to begin delivery of treated water in 2020.

 Learn more about the proposed Lower Bois d'Arc Creek Reservoir Project by clicking the picture to the left.